johannschopplich/unlazy/docs/guide/index.md

 ## How It Works

-unlazy processes all images with a `loading="lazy"` attribute, calculates the sizes attribute if necessary, and checks if the image has a blurry placeholder (given that either a `data-src` or `data-srcset` attribute is present).
+unlazy enhances the native `loading="lazy"` attribute by processing images and managing their lifecycle:

+1. **Data Attribute Processing**: Uses `data-src`, `data-srcset`, and `data-sizes` attributes which are swapped to standard attributes when images load.
+This prevents browsers from eagerly loading images before they enter the viewport.

+2. **Placeholder Generation**: Decodes [BlurHash](/placeholders/blurhash) or [ThumbHash](/placeholders/thumbhash) strings (via `data-blurhash` or `data-thumbhash` attributes) into PNG data URIs for placeholders.

+3. **Chrome Workaround**: Generates unique indexed SVG placeholders to prevent Chrome's aggressive image loading behavior that can trigger load events prematurely.

+4. **Automatic Sizes Calculation**: Calculates the `sizes` attribute based on the image's display width when `data-sizes="auto"` is set.

-unlazy intends to offer a good balance between performance and user experience and works well for specific use cases where blurry placeholders are the preferred method for image loading.
+unlazy leverages native browser APIs rather than replacing them, offering a good balance between performance and user experience for image-heavy applications.

 ## SEO